 The license and the certificate are on the same document.
 These should not be separated.
 The license gives the couple permission to marry.
 The certificate documents when and where the couple married.
 See instructions for marriage with an officiant or a self-solemnized marriage.

 Colorado law allows couples to self solemnize, or perform their own marriage (C.R.S. §14-2-109(1)).
 To do this, a couple need only indicate such on the marriage certificate form on the third line, indicating "themselves."
-The couple must both sign below where the clergy or judicial officer would otherwise sign, and then sign again as "bride" and "groom."
+The couple must both sign below where the clergy or judicial officer would otherwise sign, and then sign again as "Party One" and "Party Two."
 Neither witnesses nor officiant are required for a valid self solemnization.

 You may choose to solemnize your marriage while in the building and return the certificate to the Clerk and Recorder immediately.
 In any event, you must return the marriage certificate for recording no later than 63 days from the date of solemnization.